jdiez17/FOSS-Coding-12/server/README.md

 # euskalMap API Server
-The config file is in euskalmap/config.ini.
-You can create one by copying the configuration example, euskalmap/config.ini.example.
+The config file should be in config.ini.
+You can create one by copying the configuration example, config.ini.example.

 ## Standalone
 To run the server, just run ```python app.py```.